Signed in as:

 Over the course of 50 years, we have engaged in good faith and humanity projects to help change the world.

-Several dozen of our projects are listed with updates on our main charity function page of the USPSC.
+Several dozen of our projects are listed with updates on our main charity function page of the USPSC over the past - almost 50 years.

-Shown is the team at Race for the Cure, Little Rock, Arkansas with Victoria Mora, Joel Harrell, Chef Stormy in PINK FOR BREAST CANCER bandana, and Chef Marti baking for 60,000 attendees.
+Shown is the team at Race for the Cure, Little Rock, Arkansas, with Victoria Mora, Joel Harrell, Chef Stormy in a PINK FOR BREAST CANCER bandana, and Chef Marti baking for 60,000 attendees.
 We have been having a social impact by investing time and money into our community since we opened.
 Our focus has not been on the papyrus printed amongst the humans called currency, in various colors, nor bags of 30 pieces of silver.
-We believe that companies should be formed to make money and then help others on earth.
+We believe that companies should be formed to make money and then help others on Earth.
+See us at events nationwide (FB links), like:

 Army Major Tammy Duckworth lost both legs when the helicopter she was in was struck by a rocket-propelled grenade during a mission near Baghdad on Nov.
 12, 2004.